-And then additionally when raised from the dead, the apostle Paul says He was raised by the Spirit.
-So the Spirit was involved in the incarnation, involved in the life and ministry of Christ and involved in His resurrection.
+And additionally, when raised from the dead, the apostle Paul says He was raised by the Spirit.
+So the Spirit was involved in the incarnation, involved in the life and ministry of Christ, and involved in His resurrection.
 Okay?
 Great.

 This article is also available and sold as a booklet.